pfrenssen/drush-bde-env/README.md

 - ``--subcontexts``: a comma-separated list of paths to scan for subcontext files.
 These are the '*.behat.inc' files that provide step definitions for contributed module.
 If omitted this will default to 'sites/all/modules'.
+- ``--skip-path-check``: by default the command will verify if the passed in site root and subcontext paths exist.
+Specify this option to skip this check.

 Optionally a filename can be provided as an argument.
 If this is supplied the environment variables will be written to the file, so they can easily be sourced